-Most owners bathe them once or twice a year to keep their coat clean and shiny.
+Most owners bathe them once or twice per month to keep their coat clean and shiny.
 Siberian Huskies have a long coarse yet silky outer coat, which is designed to shed water and snow and keep moisture away from their skin.
 Their undercoats, however, are soft and fluffy and serve to retain heat.
 This double coat allows these dogs to brave temperatures as low as -70 degrees F.

 By grooming the Siberian husky regularly, you’ll go a long way in controlling the shedding.

 These dogs do require regular coat maintenance if you want them to look their best and keep their hair off your carpets!

 You may have heard that unlike many large breeds, Huskies don’t continually shed.
 Instead, they blow their undercoat completely twice a year; this is true.
 I have Huskies with a silky feel to their coat they shed very little on a daily basis.
 But, I’ve also had Huskies that had a very soft and full coat.
 These dogs shed quite heavily every day.
 In either case, they all blow their undercoat when the seasons change.
 This is a very intense shedding period during which the entire undercoat falls out in large and small clumps.
 This period can sometimes last longer than 3 weeks.